Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Is Eyeshine?

-‘Eyeshine’ is the scientific term for the shiny, glowing effect that we see when we shine lights in our cats’ eyes or catch them from the right angle at night.
-It’s the light reflecting off the tapetum lucidum that we see when we see the eyeshine effect.
+“Eyeshine” is the scientific term for the shiny, glowing effect that we see when we shine lights in our cats’ eyes or catch them from the right angle at night.
+It’s the light reflecting off the tapetum lucidum that creates the eyeshine effect.

-The tapetum lucidum has its own color that can influence the color of eyeshine.
-In tigers, for instance, the eyeshine and tapetum lucidum is generally greenish.
-However, as eyeshine is a type of iridescence, the color of the eyeshine will change color based on what direction we see the light from.
+The tapetum lucidum has its own color that determines the color of the eyeshine.
+In cats, for instance, the eyeshine and tapetum lucidum are generally yellowish to greenish.
+However, since eyeshine is a type of iridescence, its color will change based on what direction you see the light from.

-When captured with flash photography, cats and dogs with blue eyes may show both eye-shine and a red-eye effect like humans.
-The eye will display eyeshine when viewed in low-light, but when a flash is used when photographing the animal, the pupil will appear to glow red.
+When captured with flash photography, cats and dogs with blue eyes may show both eyeshine and a red-eye effect like humans.
+Some dogs and cats with blue eyes have no tapetum, so they display a red eyeshine, and the pupil will appear to glow red, just like with people.

-Cats’ eyes do not glow in the dark; they reflect light.
-The refractive crystals inside their tapetum lucidum reflect light giving them that characteristic eyeshine effect that we are used to seeing.
-This effect is the result of their evolutionary mutation to help them see in the dark.
-It might look a little scary if you aren’t expecting it, but don’t worry; it means your kitty’s eyes are working precisely as nature intended!
+Cats’ eyes seem to glow in the dark because they have a structure that reflects light like a mirror.
+The refractive crystals inside their tapetum lucidum reflect light back to the photoreceptors in the retina, giving them that characteristic eyeshine effect.
+This evolutionary phenomenon means the animals that possess it have superior vision in the dark.
+It might look scary if you aren’t expecting it from your cat, but don’t worry: It means your kitty’s eyes are working precisely as nature intended!

 Further Reading